 Enrolment at schools

-Bucharest (Region 1): In 2021, In Region 1, 55 BPI children were enrolled at school by IOM Romania.
-Registration can be completed by IGI-DAI integration officers or counsellors from NGOs.[5]
+Bucharest (Region 1): In 2022, in Region 1, 208 BPI children were enrolled at school by IGI-DAI, according to the director.

 As regards children with special needs, the conditions for accessing education are the same as for Romanian children.
 The child should first be issued a degree of disability by the Complex Assessment Service of the Child with Disabilities within the Directorate-General for Social Assistance and Child Protection (DGASPC).
 This is a particularly complicated and bureaucratic process, which has to be repeated every year.[7]